|

 This post may contain affiliate links.
 Please read my disclosure for more information.

-This 5-Minute Restaurant-Style Salsa recipe is perfect for entertaining and snacking and is totally foolproof!
-A healthy, flavorful Mexican dip that is vegan, paleo and gluten-free.
+This 5-Minute Restaurant-Style Salsa recipe is perfect for entertaining and snacking.
+You will adore this recipe because it is healthy, flavorful , and totally foolproof!
+It is also vegan, paleo and gluten-free.

-If you love Mexican-inspired recipes, be sure to also check out my Mexican Stuffed Peppers and Basic Guacamole!
+If you are looking for more simple Mexican-inspired recipes, be sure to check out these dishes:

 If you make this Restaurant-Style Salsa recipe, let me know!
-Rate it and leave a comment below, because I love hearing from you!
+Leave a comment with a star rating โ˜… below, because I love hearing from you! โ™ก

 The Best Easy Restaurant-Style Salsa Recipe (5 Minutes!)